Most Popilar Things to Do in Kauai, Hawaii

 Shipwreck Beach

-To the edge of the South Shore beach, you’ll find visitors jumping off the 40-foot cliff into the water below.
+To the edge of the South Shore beach, you’ll spot visitors jumping off the 40-foot cliff into the water below.
 Join if you wish, but the swim back can be choppy.

 Wailua Falls

-If you forgo the kayak trip down the river, make sure you still arrive at one of the best things to see in Kauai: Wailua Falls.
+If you forgo the kayak trip down the river, make sure you still arrive at one of the highlights of Kauai: Wailua Falls.
 A winding road will take you through the mountainous jungle to a viewpoint where you can see the falls in their full glory.

 Wailua Falls